mycel-labs/atp/packages/caip/README.md

-# SolverOS CAIP
+# CAIP

 A Rust implementation of Chain Agnostic Improvement Proposals (CAIP) standards for blockchain interoperability.
 This crate provides standardized identifiers and primitives for working with multiple blockchain networks in a chain-agnostic manner.

 ## Overview

-SolverOS CAIP implements the following CAIP standards:
+CAIP implements the following CAIP standards:

 - **CAIP-2**: Chain ID specification for blockchain identification
 - **CAIP-10**: Account ID specification for blockchain account identification